Classification of Convergent OPE Channels for Lorentzian CFT Four-Point Functions

 By the triangle inequality, the causal ordering is transitive: if $x_1\rightarrow x_2$ and $x_2\rightarrow x_3$, then $x_1\rightarrow x_3$.

 Causal orderings are preserved by translations, Lorentz transformations and dilatations.
-But special conformal transformations may violate causal orderings.
-Given a pair of time-like separated points $x_i,x_j$ in $\bbR{d-1,1}$, there exists a special transformation such that the images $x_i^\prime,x_j^\prime$ are space-like separated \cite{go1974properties}.
+But special conformal transformations may violate causal orderings.\footnote{We will come back to this point in section \ref{section:confequivcausalordering}.} Given a pair of time-like separated points $x_i,x_j$ in $\bbR{d-1,1}$, there exists a special transformation such that the images $x_i^\prime,x_j^\prime$ are space-like separated \cite{go1974properties}.